Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > The handlePhysics layer is for the physics demo.
 The layer waits for the "Physics" local parameter to be True.
 You should similarly wait for the "Physics" parameter to be True before animating physics in your custom layers.
 >
 > A local "IsMirror" float parameter is exposed in the case that you need to animate conditionally with the mirror.
-The IsMirror float value is resolved when Physics = True.
+The "IsMirror" float value is resolved when "Physics" = True.
 0.0 = Outside Mirror, 1.0 = Inside Mirror
 >
 > The "Is Kinematic" property doesn't seem to persist, so you must constantly animate this property if you want it to stay the way you animated it.
 >